-Expats moving to South Africa can look forward to finding plenty of reasonably priced, comfortable housing options available to them.
-Whether relocating to Johannesburg, Cape Town, or anywhere else in the Rainbow Nation, rest assured that the range, quality and affordability of accommodation will make adjustment to life on the African continent that much smoother, and easier to manage.
+Expats moving to South Africa can look forward to finding an abundance of reasonably priced, comfortable housing options.
+Whether relocating to Johannesburg, Cape Town or anywhere else in the country, the range, quality and affordability of accommodation will make adjusting to life on the African continent that much smoother.

 Renting property in South Africa

-Typically, once you have decided on the area of the city in which you want to live, you will approach an estate agent based in that area, and inform them of your budget and desired housing specifications.
-The estate agent will then present you with a range of options, and schedule viewings of the potential properties.
-When you see something you like, you fill out the lease application and wait for it to be processed.
-Note that you might need to prove that your monthly income is at least three times the monthly rent, and that you will be required to pay a deposit (usually, one or two months' rent) in order to secure the deal.
-Leases are typically signed on a one- or two-year basis, although shorter periods are possible.
+Normally, once someone has decided on the area of the city they want to live in, they approach an estate agent based in that area, and inform them of theur budget and desired housing specifications.
+The estate agent presents them with a range of options, and schedules viewings of potential properties.
+When the applicant sees something they like, they fill out a lease application and wait for it to be processed.

-The standard of accommodation in South Africa varies in direct proportion to your income bracket – but is generally quite high.
-On the whole, houses are certainly more spacious than in most European countries, and it is not uncommon to find relatively inexpensive properties boasting big gardens and swimming pools.
-The South African institution of braaiing (barbecuing) ensures that most properties will have at least some kind of outdoor entertainment area.
-Air conditioning is considered a bit of a luxury in South Africa, while indoor heating is virtually non-existent.
+The standard of accommodation in South Africa varies in direct proportion to income but is generally quite high.
+On the whole, houses are cmore spacious than in most European countries, and it isn't uncommon to find relatively inexpensive properties with big gardens and swimming pools.
+The South African institution of braaiing (barbecuing) ensures that most properties will have some kind of outdoor entertainment area.
+Air conditioning is reserved for the wealthy, while indoor heating is quite rare.

 Buying property in South Africa

-Attracted by the competitive property rates, and enormous investment potential, many expats – especially those who plan to spend a few years in the country – end up buying property in South Africa.
+Attracted by competitive property rates and enormous investment potential, many expats – especially those planning to stay for a few years – end up buying property in South Africa.